Everest 3 passes trek and Island Peak climb

 A difficult day to climb to Langden in the Bhote Koshi valley.

 D+: 900m, 5 to 6 hours of walking, accommodation in lodge.

 D8: Langden - Renjo La (5350m) - Gokyo (4785m).

 Steep ascent to Renjo La, a pass located at 5350 meters above sea level, which allows us to pass from the Bhote Kosi valley to Gokyo.
-After the pass, it takes us 1h30 to descend to the village of Gokyo.
+After the pass, it takes us one hour and a half to descend to the village of Gokyo.
 We have a superb view of all the peaks of the Everest region, the Ngozumpa glacier and the lakes of Gokyo.